Basil Reynolds

 Graduating as a Master Coach from the International Coaching Academy (ICA)

-To champion the human behind the music—and help create a healthier, more human music industry.
+to champion the human behind the music — and help create a healthier, more human music industry.

 Basil Reynolds & Yaw Owusu (Creative Consultant)

-If you’re committed to creating sustainable pathways for talent—rooted in authenticity, resilience, and long-term impact—I’m here to support that mission.
-Because thriving in the music industry shouldn’t come at the cost of mental health, identity, or joy.
+Because thriving in music shouldn’t come at the cost of your health, your identity, or your joy.

 If you want to know more: Contact me at info@findingthemusicinside.com